641n/641n.github.io/index.md

 ### Static Site Generators

-Static Site Generators are generally faster than Dynamic Sites, hence its popularity.
-GitHub pages make use of the [Jekyll](https://jamstack.org/generators/jekyll/) Static Site Generator but there are other generators on the Web.
+Static Site Generators are generally faster than Dynamic Sites, hence there popularity.
+GitHub pages make use of the [Jekyll](https://jamstack.org/generators/jekyll/) Static Site Generator but there are other available generators on the Web.
 Check this [list](https://jamstack.org/generators/) of popular Static Site Generators.

+This is my [other site](http://sirgain.droppages.com/) that was created using [DropPages](https://droppages.com/), a Static Site Generator for Dropbox.

 ### Custom Theme

-You can create your own custom themes but they involve some work of course.
+You can create your own custom theme but they involve some work of course.
 Check this [example site](https://whoisjuan.me/).

 ### About Me